-When the EU AI Act comes into full enforcement in August 2026, and under the ACA Section 1557 rule already in force in the US, what regulators and auditors want to see is specific.
+When the EU AI Act comes into full enforcement in August 2026, and under the ACA Section 1557 rule already in force in the US, what regulators and auditors want to see is specific: versioned, reproducible, structured test results showing that your model was evaluated across demographic dimensions, that failures were identified, and that concrete remediation steps were taken.

 LangTest, maintained by Pacific AI, was designed from the start to evaluate the full picture of model quality, not just accuracy.
 It is Apache 2.0 licensed, peer-reviewed, and published in Software Impacts (Elsevier, 2024), and ships major releases every 3 to 4 months.